Ask a COVID-19 Question

 - On August 28, 2020, the Prime Minister announced an extension of the Recovery Movement Control Order (RMCO) through December 31, 2020.
 For additional information on the RMCO, please see below.

 - Are U.S. citizens permitted to enter?
 No, with very limited exceptions

 - On September 18, the Immigration Department of Malaysia announced that foreign travelers with long-term passes may now enter Malaysia with approval by the Immigration Department of Malaysia.
 This announcement softens some of the September 7, 2020 restrictions for some travelers, which prohibited all foreign nationals from 23 countries, including the United States, from entering Malaysia.
 According to the September 18 announcement, holders of the following passes may apply for entry permission: “Residence Pass-Talent (RP-T) and their dependents, Employment Pass (Category EP I, II and III), Professional Visit Pass (PVP), Dependent Pass to expatriate for all categories, Long Term Social Visit Pass (LT-SVP) to expatriate for all categories, and Foreign Maid to expatriate for all categories.”
+In addition, as of November 20, spouses of Malaysian citizens may apply for entry permission.
 The Director General of Immigration may consider appeals to enter Malaysia on emergency and compassionate grounds.